 In the Fall of 2019, I was a softball pitcher in my junior year at Oklahoma State University.
 I began experiencing numbness and tingling in my left elbow.
 Also, I could not grip the softball.
-My arm had been swollen for a couple of weeks and so I decided to get it evaluated by my trainer.
-I met with our athletic trainer and he said that I had a stress fracture in my tibia.
+My arm had been swollen for a couple of weeks and so I decided to get it evaluated by my athletic trainer.
+I met with our athletic trainer and he said that I had a stress fracture in my ulna.
 He recommended I take time off from softball for 6 weeks.

 I had gone home to Minnesota for the Christmas break and my elbow had not improved.
 I made an appointment to get a second opinion.
-I had a MRI and the results showed that my ulna nerve was displaced and impaired as well as the UCL was torn.
+I had a MRI and the results showed that my ulnar nerve was displaced and impaired as well as the UCL was torn.
 I was told this was caused from over usage and that it could heal on its own.

 Dr. Dugas came highly recommended from other baseball players I knew including players from the Minnesota Twins.
 I needed to be sure of the direction I would take with my injury because I only had a couple of years of eligibility left.
 I did not want to have the Tommy John surgery due to it lengthy rate of recovery.

 After my appointment with Dr. Dugas in Birmingham, he felt that I was a candidate for the UCL repair.
 I had a successful surgery and Dr. Dugas was great at providing a packet of information for what I needed to do moving forward.
 My next steps in the recovery process was physical therapy.
 The morning after surgery, I met with Kevin Wilkes at Champion Sports Medicine.
 He prescribed exercises for overhead and underhand progression for me to do over the next three months.